rmky/SapConnector/Docs/index.md

 ## SAP HANA ODBC connector

-If your are using SAP HANA, you can access it directly via SQL.
+If your are using SAP HANA, you can access it directly via native SQL.
 Choosing this option will speed up app development enormously, but it should only be used for custom data structures, that have no relation to SAP applications.